How to register NoSpamProxy in Microsoft Azure

 - Click Grant admin consent for "YourCompany".

-Uploading the certificate
+Importing the certificate into NoSpamProxy

 NoSpamProxy identifies itself to the authentication service when receiving tokens at a web addressable location (using an HTTPS scheme).
 You can upload the certificate required for authentication here.